 The regtest mode (regression testing mode) can be used to create a local blockchain for testing purposes.
-The following commands can be used to start up a node in the reg test mode bitcoind -regtest -daemon bitcoin-cli -regtest generate 200 Relevant log messages can be viewed in the .bitcoin/regtest directory on a Linux system under debug.log.
+The following commands can be used to start up a node in the reg test mode bitcoind -regtest -daemon Bitcoin server starting Blocks can be generated using the following command: bitcoin-cli -regtest generate 200 Relevant log messages can be viewed in the .bitcoin/regtest directory on a Linux system under debug.log.
+After block generation, the balance can be viewed as follows: drequinox@drequinoxOP7010: ~/.bitcoin/regtest \$ bitcoin-cli - regtest getbalance 8750.00000000 The node can be stopped using this: drequinox@drequinox-OP7010:~/.bitcoin\$ bitcoin-cli -regtest stop